Neverfail for Hyper-V Plug-in Version 201.5.1 (alpha) - Release Notes

 Protected Data Monitoring and Replication

-When the Neverfail for Hyper-V Plug-in is being installed, it detects the Hyper-V feature configuration data files, registries, application and user data associated with the Hyper-V server as well as all the managed VMs hard drive files (vhd(x), avhd(x)) .
-These data items will be detected then added to the protected set by the plug-in's automatic filter discovery mechanism (their contents will be synchronized, and subsequent updates replicated to the passive server).
+When the Hyper-V Plugin is being installed, it detects the Hyper-V feature configuration data files, registries, application and user data associated with the Hyper-V server as well as all the managed VMs hard drive files (vhd(x), avhd(x)) .
+These data items will be detected then added to the protected set by the plugin's automatic filter discovery mechanism (their contents will be synchronized, and subsequent updates replicated to the passive server).

 The plugin's filter discovery mechanism automatically detects and includes in data protected set only the in-use VMs virtual disk file which may be the vhd(x) (virtual disk files) or avhd(x) (snapshot files).
 This is intended to be a replication optimization: i.e. the protected data set is dynamically updated to contain just the disk files which are subject to changes.
 All the other disk files not being in use should be already replicated on the passive nodes either via hosts' initial cloning (for files being created and not in use at the time Engine standby node was added) or via the replication mechanism (for disk files being in use at a previous moment, when Engine replication was on).